Klehrik/RoRR-Aphelion/README.md

 **The code on this repo is currently not the same as on Thunderstore.**
 **If you need to reference the original code, download the Thunderstore version.**

-Content mod that currently adds 16 items, 3 equipment, and 2 skills.
+Content mod that currently adds 16 items and 2 equipment.
 Includes unlockable achievements for some of them.

 Not tested in online multiplayer; support will come in a future update (possibly).